josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Now, in fairness: many of those studies took place prior to 2026, and there may be some reason to believe that LLMs have progressed enough now that some of the results might have changed.

 Even if that's the case, however: we need to be very careful how we're defining productivity, and how we're measuring it.
-Because I feel like we've completely and utterly lost the plot when it comes to talking about what "productivity" actually means.
+Because I feel like we've accepted an incomplete, inadequate definition of the word, in order to fit LLMs inside it.

 ## Defining productivity

 For any purpose where measuring productivity matters, you can't just look at speed or volume.
 These are short-term metrics, and good work is often done slowly, and in small increments, in order to last long-term.<footnote>Conversely, I've watched plenty of contractors do a terrible job at impressive scale in record time.
 Predictably, their work tends to fall apart almost as quickly.</footnote>

-But it feels like we don't care anymore.
+But it seems like we don't care anymore.

-In fact, it feels like we're actively being told to _stop_ caring about any idea of productivity we might have agreed on prior to the advent of LLMs.
+In fact, it feels like we're actively being told to _stop_ caring about any idea of productivity we might have agreed on prior to the advent of LLMs—or at least, to adjust it.

 We're told to stop writing code by hand, not because our code wasn't good enough, or because we were doing something wrong, but simply because…it isn't as fast.

 Whether LLM code is as good as human code is partially load-bearing here.
-After all, if the machine _can_ write code as well as humans, why _not_ do it faster?
+After all, if the machine _can_ write code as well as humans (or even close), why _not_ do it faster?

 But that's actually only a small part of the overall question.
 There's much more to _actual productivity_ that we're (perhaps deliberately) overlooking right now.